bright-things/PcDuinoV2-Debian/README.md

 Scripts to create an Image of Debian for cubietruck

-Created from Igor Pečovnik work at :
+Images, manual and history :

 http://www.igorpecovnik.com/2013/12/24/cubietruck-debian-wheezy-sd-card-image/